The cohomology of biquotients via a product on the two-sided bar construction: Simplicial substitution

 \begin{remark} May and Neumann observed~\cite{mayneumanncohomologygeneralized} that the general result~\cite[Thm.~4.3]{gugenheimmay} behind the Gugenheim--May computation of the cohomology groups of a homogeneous space $G/H$ applies equally in many cases to a \emph{generalized homogenous space}, meaning the homotopy fiber $F$ of a map $B_H \lt B_G$ of path-connected spaces.
-Here $F$ is to be thought of as $G/H$ for $G = \Omega B_G$ and $H = \Omega B_H$.
-The additional hypothesis, beyond a trivial $\pi_1(B_G)$-action on $\H(F)$ and that $\H(B_G)$ be a polynomial algebra over the principal ideal domain $\kk$ finitely generated in each degree, is that there be a map $BT \lt B_H$, where $BT$ is homotopy equivalent to a $K(\Z^n,2)$ for some natural number $n$, making $\H(B_H)$ a free module of finite rank over $\H(BT)$; then $T = \Omega BT$ is called a \emph{maximal torus} of $H$.
+Here $F$ is to be thought of as $G/H$ for $G = \Omega B_G$ and $H = \Omega B_H$, and we assume a trivial $\pi_1(B_G)$-action on $\H(F)$ and that $\H(B_G)$ be a polynomial algebra over the principal ideal domain $\kk$, finitely generated in each degree.
+The key additional assumption is that there be a map $BT \lt B_H$, where $BT$ is a $K(\Z^n,2)$, making $\H(B_H)$ a free module of finite rank over $\H(BT)$; then $T = \Omega BT$ is called a \emph{maximal torus} of $H$.